Talantone/blogProject/README.md

 There are two ways to launch an application:
 Makefile and docker.
 To use the Makefile, you must have a Unix system.
 If you don't have required libraries, you must write 'make requirements' in the project folder.
 After that write 'make' in the project folder.
+To use docker for launch just write 'docker-compose up' in the project folder.
 The project runs in debug mode for the convenience of checking requests.

 # requests and responses